How are conservation areas chosen?

 If you live in a conservation area you have to get permission before making any changes that may be normally permitted elsewhere to ensure that the alterations do not detract from the area’s appearance.
 These changes include cladding, dormer windows, satellite dishes visible from the road and the cutting and lopping of most trees.

-The Council can remove and make certain restrictions on the kind of alterations allowed, depending on how it might affect the area's character.
-This is called an Article 4 Direction and it affects things like porches, changing historic doors and windows and other distinctive architectural features and removing or putting up walls.
+Article 4 Directions - The Council can remove and make certain restrictions on the kind of alterations allowed, depending on how it might affect the area's character.
+This is called an Article 4 Direction and it affects things like porches, changing historic doors and windows and other distinctive architectural features and removing or putting up walls gates for fences.
 The Council considers carefully which developments to control in each conservation area and they are all different, so it is always best to check by contacting the planning department.

-The council has Article 4 Directions within Basford, Butterton and Betley conservation areas.
-The council has also made an Article 4 Direction which is partially within the Brampton Conservation Area which removes permitted development rights to change from a dwellinghouse use (Class C3) to small houses in multiple occupation (Class C4) (PDF 3Mb).
+The council has also made an Article 4 Direction which is partially within the Brampton Conservation Area which removes permitted development rights to change from a dwellinghouse use (Class C3) to small houses in multiple occupation (Class C4).

 Trees are protected within a conservation area because they form an important part of an area's character and contribute to the local environment.
 Anyone proposing work to a tree in a conservation area has to give notice to the Council.
 They must then consider the nature of the work and how important the tree is to the character of the area and make a tree preservation order in order to protect it.